Together-Java/ElevatorEvent/Introduction/Assignment/task.md

 #### Simulations

-To make it easy for you to debug your code, we also provide you with pre-created simulation setups in the `main` method, which you can select from, and fine-tine as you wish:
+To make it easy for you to debug your code, we also provide you with pre-created simulation setups in the `main` method, which you can select from, and fine-tune as you wish:

 ```java
 // Select a desired simulation for trying out your code.